Articles in this section

 • contentType (string): Will specify what type of content is being requested.
 Possible values are image / textElement / slide / slideElement / pdf / emailElement

-• parentId (string, optional): Id of the parent of which to show content
+• parentId (string, optional): Id of the parent folder to be used to filter results.

 • contentCount (integer): Total number of results